coolcheeseguy/bluespeed/readme.md

 ---Math For School is just a fake name so this doesn't get blocked---

-Math For School is also know as BlueSpeed Games.
+Math For School is also know as BlueSpeed.

 Link to page: https://coolcheeseguy.github.io/mathforschool